SherwinEvan/salary-predictor/README.md

 **For Web Framework Requirements:**  ```pip install -r requirements.txt```

 ## Web Scraping
+I bulit a python selenium web scraper as the ones available on the internet already did not work as they were outdated since GlassDoor updated their website.
 Web scraped 1200+ job postings from glassdoor.com.
 With each job, we got the following:
 *	Job title
 *	Salary Estimate